Differences Between a Deposit and Withdrawal

 • Payroll direct deposit

-• Electronic funds transfer from a linked savings or checking account or via mobile payment services such as PayPal, Venmo, Cash App, or Zelle
+• Electronic funds transfer from a linked savings or checking account or via mobile payment services.

 What Is a Withdrawal?

-Now, let’s take a look at the other vital aspect of banking: withdrawing, or taking money out of your account.
-You can do that several ways, including using your debit card at an ATM, requesting the money in person from a bank teller, writing a check, scheduling an electronic bill payment, having the money transferred via a payment app, and wiring the money to someone.
+A withdrawal is when you take money out of your account.
+You can do that several ways, including using your debit card at an ATM, requesting the money in person from a bank teller, writing a check, scheduling an electronic bill payment, having the money transferred via a payment app, or wiring the money to someone.

-As you may know, some of these methods of withdrawing funds can involve fees.
+Some of these methods of withdrawing funds can involve fees.
 If you use an out-of-network ATM, for instance, you can get hit with a charge.
-Some companies add a surcharge if you sign up for the convenience of electronic payments vs. writing a and mailing a check.
+And wiring money may come with a fee.
+Check with your bank to find out.

 How a Withdrawal Works

-The difference between a withdrawal and deposit is that withdrawals draw, or take, money out of your bank account.
-You might withdraw cash from your bank account to put in your niece’s Bat Mitzvah card, write a check (or authorize an electronic payment) to pay the electricity bill, or use a P2P service to pay a friend back.
+The difference between a withdrawal and deposit is that withdrawals take money out of your bank account.
+You might withdraw cash from your bank account to put in your niece’s birthday card, write a check (or authorize an electronic payment) to pay the electric bill, or use a mobile payment service to pay a friend back.

 Types of Withdrawals